tokkonopapa/WordPress-IP-Geo-Block/_codex/04/01/using-vpn-browser-addon.md

 ---
 layout: page
 category: codex
-title: How to test the functionality
+section: how to test prevention of attacks
+title: Using VPN browser addon
 ---

 You may want to test the blocking behavior of this plugin.
 This document